jorgecardleitao/private-jets/README.md

 This is stored in [`./src/aircrafts.csv`](./src/aircrafts.csv).

+It also consisted in extracting statements or slogans from these owners from their websites to illustrate the incompatibility between owning a private jet and their sustainability goals.

+This is stored in [`./src/owners.json`](./src/owners.json).

 #### 4. Identify transponder ICAO number from tail number

 This is performed automatically by the computer program and consists in looking the tail number in the same database used by https://globe.adsbexchange.com.

 For example, `OY-CKK` had ICAO number `458d6b` as of 2023-10-23.

 Details are available in the source code, [src/number_of_icao.rs](./src/number_of_icao.rs).

 #### 5. Identify ICAO number's route in a day